 - (i) We establish the Corporate CSR Committee, which is responsible for deliberating and making decisions on policies and measures to promote compliance at a group-wide level and monitoring the compliance status thereof.
 The said committee also plays the leading role in the establishment of related internal regulations, preparation and distribution of the "Compliance Guidebook" (hereinafter, the "Guidebook"), provision of various training programs, and operation of the whistle-blowing system.
-In addition, we establish the CSR Committee, which performs compliance activities for each business division, and implement appropriate measures for each business environment. - (ii) We specify cutoff of any relations with anti-social forces in the Code of Conduct, and ensure thorough dissemination by distributing the Guidebook that lists specific examples of prohibited acts, offering training and other means.
+In addition, we establish the CSR Committee, which performs compliance activities for each business division, and implement appropriate measures for each business environment. - (ii) We specify that we shall have no relations with anti-social forces in the Code of Conduct, and ensure that all employees shall be aware of the matters by distributing the Guidebook containing specific examples of prohibited acts, and promoting awareness in the workplace.